DM-GY-6063-2024F-B/DM-GY-6063-2024F-B.github.io/README.md

 ### Late Assignments

 Let me know if you will be late with an assignment.
 You can always submit assignments late.
 Don't abuse this.
-If you wait to do a bunch of assignments together towards the end of the semester, they will most likely lack in quality.
+If you wait to do a lot of assignments together towards the end of the semester, they will most likely lack in quality, and you will have missed the opportunity to improve them gradually through weekly feedbacks.

 ### "Incomplete" Grade